ANNarchy/ANNarchy/docs/intro/ExternalDoc.rst

 Python
 ======================

-ANNarchy uses currently the version 2.7 of Python.
-Python3 will be supported in the near future.
+ANNarchy supports currently the version 2.7 of Python, as well as all versions higher than 3.3.

-The documentation for the Python2 language can be found on the official `Python <http://docs.python.org/2/>`_ website.
+The documentation for the Python language can be found on the official `Python <http://docs.python.org/>`_ website.
 It includes the language and library references, description of available packages as well as nice tutorials and FAQ.

 A very nice and complete book is freely available on the `Dive into Python <http://www.diveintopython.net/>`_ website in various formats and languages.